CityofPittsburgh/intro-rmarkdown/README.md

-# rstudioconf-2018-intro-shiny-rmarkdown
+# intro-rmarkdown

-Materials for the "Intro to Shiny and R Markdown" 2-day workshop at [rstudio::conf 2018](https://www.rstudio.com/conference/).
+Adapted from the "Intro to Shiny and R Markdown" for [rstudio::conf 2018](https://www.rstudio.com/conference/).
+Cut down just to RMarkdown for City of Pittsburgh Analysts.

----

-## Locating the materials

-* Option 1 - :cloud: RStudio Cloud: [bit.ly/shiny-rmd-cloud](bit.ly/shiny-rmd-cloud)

-* Option 2 - :computer: Local installation: [bit.ly/shiny-rmd-repo](bit.ly/shiny-rmd-repo)

 ---